 Kershner most recently directed Endstation Theatre Company’s site-specific outdoor productions of Our Town, Taming of the Shrew, Comedy of Errors, Hamlet, and Twelfth Night.
 He also directed Endstation’s original productions of The Mind of Poe, The Bluest Water: A Hurricane Camille Story and My Brother’s Knife.

-At Lynchburg College he has directed Love’s Labour’s Lost, Dead Man’s Cell Phone, Lillian Likes It and Woyzeck.
+At University of Lynchburg he has directed Love’s Labour’s Lost, Dead Man’s Cell Phone, Lillian Likes It and Woyzeck.

 In his application for the program, Kershner wrote: